istmc/tcas24/README.md

 You can ask your question in Issues or message me.
 I will try to respond as soon as possible.

 ## I hope you enjoy using tcas24!
-Version 2 of tcas24 (with more features and a lot less bugs) is *hopefully* coming out on Aug 6 2026
+Version 2 of tcas24 is out now